Mind the Gap! Bridging Explainable Artificial Intelligence and Human Understanding with Luhmann's Functional Theory of Communication: Organisations and Accountability

-Addressing questions of accountability thus begs the question ``to whom'', and on what terms.
-In short, it presupposes an observer, who is usually another organisational construct in the environment of the system.
-The accountability requirements of one observing system will be different to the requirements of others, such users, investigators, lawyers, insurers, and the public (or more precisely, the mass media that stand in for the public)~\cite{dazely2021levels}.
-A similar point point has been made by researchers working alongside legal scholars, who suggest transplanting accountability frameworks into the development and operation of XAI systems~\cite{cobbe2021reviewable}, rather than focusing on the explainer itself; and those who seek to embed normative decisions in the architecture of digital programmes, recursively adapted to given situations~\cite{sileno2018role}.
-This inevitably demands an assessment of the organisations automating decision-making, as well as the architecture of the ADM system in question~\cite{cobbe2021reviewable}.
+As such, addressing these aspects of accountability begs second-order questions such as ``Accountable to whom?'' and ``Accountable on what terms?''
+The critical viewpoint presupposes an observer who is usually another organisational construct in the environment of the system such as an independent regulator or a political authority.
+The accountability requirements of one observing system will be different to the requirements of others such as users, investigators, lawyers, insurers and the public, or more precisely the mass media that stand in for the public~\cite{dazely2021levels}.
+Organisational communication, in other words, enables communication to adapt and absorb the uncertainty of navigating a complex environment~\cite{luhmann2018org}.
+Organisational responsibility involves the tailoring of accountability procedures in ways that are irreducible to the understanding of a situation in the psychic systems of individual members.